AaltoSciComp/scicomp-docs/aalto/welcomeresearchers.rst

 require "data management plans".
 Thus data management is not just a *hot* topic, it's an *important* one.
-We have a :doc:`whole section on data <../data/index>`, and also there are higher level `guides from Aalto <aaltordm_>`_, or you can check :doc:`our guide for researchers
-<../data/outline/>`.
-If you have specific questions, there is an
-official service email address you can use (see the Aalto pages), or you can ask the Science-IT team.
+We have a :doc:`whole section on data <../data/index>`, and also there are higher level `guides from Aalto <aaltordm_>`_.
+If you just want to get something done, you should start with our :doc:`Aalto-specific guideline for Science-IT data storage <aaltodata>` (used in CS, NBE, PHYS) - if you follow our plan, you will be doing better than most people..
+If you have specific questions, there is an official service email address you can use (see the Aalto pages), or you can ask the Science-IT team.

 .. _aaltordm: http://www.aalto.fi/en/research/research_data_management/